Should You Stay If Your Partner Won’t Change? How Individual Therapy Can Help You Know

 The truth is, there’s no wrong place to begin.

-Couples therapy—especially EFT—is designed to help both partners understand and shift the dynamic together.
-If your partner is open to attending, it can be a powerful way to reconnect.
+Couples therapy, especially EFT-based couples therapy, is designed to help both partners understand and shift the dynamic together.
+If your partner is open to attending and ready to put in work to change things, it can be a powerful way to reconnect.

 But individual therapy is also a meaningful choice, especially if: